ibm-cloud-docs/account/iam-userinv.md

 Use {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) to invite users, cancel invitations, or resend a pending invitation.
 You can invite a single user or multiple users.
 {: shortdesc}

-From June 1, 2021, to enhance security and user protection, {{site.data.keyword.Bluemix}} requires all users to accept an invitation in order to become an active user within a new account.
-[Learn more.](#pending-invitations)
+All users must accept an invitation to become an active user within a new account.
+[Learn more.](#pending-invitations) {: important}
-{: important}

 ## Watch and learn